LittleBaiBai/deadly-yamls/demo-draft.md

 ### Manually

-It's possible to reuse what we have set up with Let's Encrypt before.
+Earlier when we looked at cert manager page, we quickly mentioned the CA issuer type It's possible to reuse what we have set up with Let's Encrypt before.
 But for mTLS, it's better to use a private CA to avoid exposing your system to all.

 It's not trivial to get it to work, and then you will need to worry about cert rotations.
 So not recommend.